cedricyu000925/steam-revenue-prediction-ml/README.md

 ## 5. Dashboards (Google Looker Studio)

-Business‑friendly dashboards were built on top of **BigQuery views** in **Google Looker Studio** to let non‑technical stakeholders explore:
+Business‑friendly dashboards were built in **Google Looker Studio** to let non‑technical stakeholders explore:

 - Overall **estimated revenue** by **genre**, **engagement (in the form of reviews)**, and **price tiers**.
 - Trends by **release year** and **publisher**.